-Located in Salt Lake City, Utah USA, Jude is a Death Doula, holds a tenured faculty position in Anthropology, is a Ph.D.
+Located in Salt Lake City, Utah USA, Jude is a Death Doula, worked as a tenured faculty in Anthropology, is a Ph.D.
 Candidate in Educational Leadership, and a trained facilitator in Renewal and Wholeness, and Circles of Trust™ techniques, and has taught at colleges and universities in Idaho, Kansas, Utah, and Japan, developed many college courses, and offered numerous workshops and trainings for faculty and staff at colleges and universities for the past 11 years.
 In addition, she holds certifications in NODA (No One Dies Alone), and Dying Consciously.

 Her work as an End-of-Life Doula, facilitator, and educator, inspired her create HELD’s™ doula training program.
 HELD™ Doulas are trained in techniques that enable them to hold space for clients as they assist them (and their families) in working through the challenges they face during various transitional phases associated with end of life.
 HELD™ End of Life Doulas are well-versed in meeting clients where they are, and have the ability to guide them to a place of grounded clarity.